boardens/simple-pastebin/README.md

 > Interact with pastebin without any API key or token.<br>
 > Lightweight alternative to [PyPI Pastebin API](https://pypi.org/project/Pastebin/).

+> ⚠️ This version is deprecated and no longer working !<br>
+> Currently working on a new version.

 ### Features

 - Paste, either logged in or anonymously